Posted on

 All of them require the jury to assign a percentage of fault for the accident to each party involved.

-Where pure comparative negligence is the rule, the victim’s compensation is reduced by his or her percentage of fault.
+Where pure comparative negligence is the rule, your compensation is reduced by your percentage of fault.
 Many states, like California4 and Florida,5 use this rule.

 For example: Ben is jogging in San Francisco when he is hit by an Uber driver.
 A jury finds that he has suffered $100,000 in legal damages.
 If the jury finds that Ben was 25 percent at-fault, he will be awarded $75,000.
 If the jury finds him 70 percent at fault, he will only recover $30,000.

-The rule is the same in modified comparative negligence states, like Texas,6 except that victims who were more than half at-fault are denied recovery.
+The rule is the same in modified comparative negligence states, like Texas,6 except that you will be denied recovery if you were more than half at-fault.

 For example: Ben was jogging in Houston when he was hit by an Uber vehicle.
 If the jury finds Ben to be 70 percent at fault, he would recover nothing.

 Very few states still use contributory negligence rules.
-In these states, like Virginia,7 the victim is barred from recovering anything if he or she contributed to the accident, at all.
+In these states, like Virginia,7 you are barred from recovering anything if you contributed to the accident, at all.

 For example: If the jury finds Ben 25 percent at-fault, he would recover nothing.

-Because these rules can drastically reduce the victim’s payout, they can influence how much the victim can sue Uber for.
-Victims who appear to be significantly at-fault for the crash may struggle to recover much compensation in a settlement.
+Because these rules can drastically reduce your payout, they can influence how much you can sue Uber for.
+If you appear to be significantly at-fault for the crash, you may struggle to recover much compensation in a settlement.

-However, when the victim was an Uber passenger, these shared fault rules are rarely invoked.
+However, when you were an Uber passenger, these shared fault rules are rarely invoked.
 Passengers are generally passive victims in a crash.
 In only rare cases did they do something to cause the accident.

 Legal References: